-It’s easier to keep a missional perspective on life and ministry when we’re not in the midst of an election cycle.
-But as that first Tuesday of November slowly approaches, we’re hit week after week, month after month, with successive waves of news and conversation and cross-media political ads that would have us subtly forget where our true hope lies and what the real mission is.
+It can be easier to keep a Great Commission perspective on life and ministry when we’re not in the midst of an election cycle.
+But as that first Tuesday of November slowly approaches, we’re hit week after week, day after day, with successive waves of news and conversation and cross-media political ads that would have us subtly forget where our true hope lies, and what the real mission is.

 If you’re not yet frustrated by the epic proportions of spin and sidestepping, you may be hiding in a hobbit hole.
-If you’re confused by all the rhetoric and slant statistics, you’re in good company.
+If you’re confused by all the rhetoric and slant, you’re in good company.
 Disappointed with all the name-calling and mud-slinging?
 Welcome to the club.
-There are good Christian reasons for being disillusioned all over again with this year’s campaign and coming election.
+There are good Christian reasons for being disillusioned all over again with this year’s campaign.
 But utter despair is a pitfall the Christian gospel would have us avoid.

 Beware the Deception

 Perhaps more dangerous than disillusionment, though, is the deception, even among Christians, that politics really can give us the fixes we need.
 That an improved government, whether bigger or smaller — pick your preference — can heal what’s profoundly wrong with the human race, and recoup what’s gone terribly askew in our hearts.

 Human government emphatically cannot provide the final cures, but at best is God’s common kindness toward us for holding a few good things in place while we wait for the conquest of the perfect leader through disciplemaking.
 Human government is “from God, and those that exist have been instituted by God” (Romans 13:1).
 Yes, we should be deeply thankful if we live in a federal constitutional republic, massively grateful for the blood that has been spilled to found it and preserve it, and profoundly appreciative that our lot isn’t tyranny, or worse, anarchy.
 The government is “God’s servant for your good” (Romans 13:4).

 Politics at Its Best